-These raised a number of issues.
+These raised several issues.

 - How do we share the data?

-- If infrastructure is being paid by the Councils or the States, it belongs to the citizens and should be given free or made open
+- If infrastructure is being paid for by the Councils or the States, it belongs to the citizens and should be given free or made open

 - Some countries stated that even a 1% investment from the Public in any PPP (Public Private Partnership) project has to be considered as Public data